madhavkhoslaa/madhavkhoslaa.github.io/content/posts/rustiter.md

 ### Example 1 (Mutable iterator)

-For example you want to increment the value of the item in the data structure through the loop you need a mutable refrence to the value in the data struct.
-Creating a iterator with `iter_mut` returns mutable refrences to the value in the loop.
+For example, if you want to increment the value of the item in the data structure through the loop you need a mutable reference to the value in the data struct.
+Creating an iterator with `iter_mut` returns mutable references to the value in the loop.

 ```rust
 fn main() {